sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/permutation_groups.md

 ---
 A permutation of a set $A$ is a function from $A$ to $A$ that is both one- to-one and onto.
-A permutation group of a set $A$ is a set of permuta- tions of $A$ that forms a group under function composition.
+A permutation group of a set $A$ is a set of permutations of $A$ that forms a group under function composition.

 ---